 ZeroTier provides hosted network controllers that can be used to create and manage networks through a friendly web control panel with a JSON API for automated control and integration with third party software.

-Hosted networks are free for up to ten devices and after that are only $4.00/month for unlimited members.
+Our hosted controller service is free for up to 100 devices.
+Upgrading to a paid account for $29.00/month allows unlimited devices and enables other premium features.
 The software that runs the web UI and API at my.zerotier.com is called ZeroTier Central and is available as a commercial product.

 Tech-savvy users can also host their own controllers for free using the open source controller implementation.
 To do this you'll have to obtain the ZeroTier One source code and follow these instructions.